What Are ABA Therapy Techniques?

 What Are ABA Techniques?

-ABA techniques improve and change as new research emerges.
+ABA techniques for autism improve and change as new research emerges.
 There is also a wide variety, each suited for a specific circumstance.
-Every technique was developed from foundational ABA concepts, such as identifying patterns, engaging with the patient and providing positive feedback for desirable behavior.
+Every ABA therapy technique was developed from foundational ABA concepts, such as identifying patterns, engaging with the patient, and providing positive feedback for desirable behavior.

-Here are some general summaries of a few techniques.
+Here are some general summaries of a few ABA therapy techniques.
 Please keep in mind there is no such thing as a typical ABA therapy session — the treatment is unique to each child.